 Simplifying safety – effective prestarts

-Adam Shanley, Project Manager, Rob Carr
+Adam Shanley, Rob Carr Steven Duggan, Georgiou

 The prestart is a daily opportunity to refocus on safety and refresh important messages.
 Our experienced panellists share their thoughts and discuss the keys to delivering impactful prestarts.